 - Chopped cranberries

 Instead I opted to have, on the side with my turkey hash, another favorite Thanksgiving leftover: Kale Apple Salad.
 I’m going to have to post that lovely thing soon!
-Since this was going to be an “S” type meal, I kept the apples to a minimum.
+I intended to have an S meal, but the apples in the kale salad made it an S helper.
+Still on plan!
+Stick to S friendly fruits such as berries if you’d like to have a fruit with your turkey hash if it’s made for an S style meal.

 That’s all there is to making a delicious, healthy, low-carb turkey hash with spaghetti squash.
 Eat it for breakfast, lunch, dinner…even a snack.
 Your body, and your grocery budget, will thank you!